Marilyn Krysl

-Marilyn Krysl (born 1942) is an American writer of short stories and poetry who is known for her quirky and witty storytelling.
+Marilyn Krysl (February 26, 1942 – July 4, 2024) was an American writer of short stories and poetry who is known for her quirky and witty storytelling.
 She has published four short story collections along with seven collections of poetry.
 She has won several awards for her work, including the 2008 Richard Sullivan Prize for short fiction for her collection of short stories, Dinner With Osama, which is a sociopolitical satire of post-9/11 America.
-Krysl also submits work to The Atlantic journal, The Nation journal, and The New Republic journal, as well as being an editor of Many Mountains Moving: A Literary Journal of Diverse, Contemporary Voices along with Naomi Horii.
+Krysl also submitted work to The Atlantic journal, The Nation journal, and The New Republic journal, as well as being an editor of Many Mountains Moving: A Literary Journal of Diverse, Contemporary Voices along with Naomi Horii.

 Biography

-Marilyn Krysl, as a senior in high school, won the 1960 Oregon Award for Creativity.
+Marilyn Krysl was born on February 26, 1942.
+As a senior in high school, she won the 1960 Oregon Award for Creativity.
 She entered the University of Oregon on a full tuition scholarship, courtesy of the award, in 1961.
 As an undergraduate she won the Alicia Woods Poetry Award, Julia Burgess Poetry Award, Peter Pauper Press Essay Prize, and the Ernest Haycox Short Story Prize.

-She graduated in 1964, completed her MFA at University of Oregon in 1968, and in 1972 accepted a faculty position in the Dept of English at University of Colorado, Boulder.
+She graduated in 1964, completed her MFA at University of Oregon in 1968, and in 1972 accepted a faculty position in the Dept. of English at University of Colorado, Boulder.
 She later served in the Department as Director of Creative Writing.

 At the invitation of Naomi Horii, Horii and Krysl co-edited and launched the literary journal Many Mountains Moving.

+Krysl died on July 4, 2024, at the age of 82.